ajaysr047/Brat-.ann-to-Solr-XML-/README.md

 # Brat-.ann-to-Solr-XML-
-Annotation files from brat to XML for Solr indexing
+Annotation files(.ann) from brat tool to XML for Solr indexing